grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Section 4.4.2.

-The certificate message contains an opaque string called certificate_request_context which SHOULD be unique for a given connection.
-Its format is be defined by the application layer protocol and SHOULD be non-zero length.
+The certificate message contains an opaque string called certificate_request_context which MAY be set by the application to differentiate exported authentictors.
+Its format is be defined by the application layer protocol.
 For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
 Using a unique and unpredictable value ties the authenticator to a given context, allowing the application to prevent authenticators from being replayed or precomputed by